b0bb1e/Python-Bioinformatics/README.md

 * Practicing algorithm designing (I'll try to improve the algorithms)

 And something that I didn't do during the Java coding - frequent commits!
 I'll try, that's all I'll say.
+Update later: the commits may not look "frequent" - I just went 17 days in-between!
+However, I commit whenever I'm working on this.
+So I went 17 days without coding fun stuff at all - hence the lact of commits.